 Greg Noe has been a Research Ecologist with the U.S. Geological Survey in Reston, VA, since 2002, where he leads the Wetland Ecosystem Ecology & Biogeochemistry Laboratory (WEEBL) in the Florence Bascom Geoscience Center.
 Dr. Noe’s research centers on wetland ecosystem ecology and watershed processes.
 His dissertation research identified the complex controls on annual plant germination in the salt marshes of southern California.
 This was followed by post-doctoral research on phosphorus biogeochemistry and enrichment effects in the Florida Everglades.
 When joining the USGS, he started a research program on nutrient cycling, transport, and retention in wetlands associated with floodplains.

-He is currently the Immediate Past President of the Society of Wetland Scientists, serves on the Science and Technical Advisory Committee of the Chesapeake Bay Program, serves on the editorial board of Wetlands and previously of Wetlands Ecology and Management, is the recipient of the President's Service Award from the Society of Wetland Scientists, and has served on the program committees of national and international scientific conferences and numerous graduate student committees.
+He is the recent President of the Society of Wetland Scientists, serves on the Science and Technical Advisory Committee of the Chesapeake Bay Program, serves on the editorial board of Wetlands and previously of Wetlands Ecology and Management, is the recipient of the President's Service Award from the Society of Wetland Scientists, and has served on the program committees of national and international scientific conferences and numerous graduate student committees.
 Greg is a recipient of the Meritorius Service Award from the Department of the Interior.

 Current projects: